Multi-Interval Energy-Reserve Co-Optimization with SoC-Dependent Bids from Battery Storage: Appendix

 We simulated 500 random scenarios and calculated the average system cost computed by \eqref{eq:objSysCost}, average storage throughout,\footnote{Storage throughout is the sum of the energy dispatch and regulation capacities cleared over $T$-interval.} and average storage profits.
 These metrics versus the bid scale factor were plotted in Fig.~\ref{fig:storage profit} for cases with different storage bidding parameters.
 The main conclusions are as follows.

 First, storage was used more frequently and received higher profits when submitting SoC-dependent bids rather than SoC-independent bids.
 As is shown by the top right of Fig.~\ref{fig:storage profit}, storage submitting the SoC-independent bid had the least throughput, representing a less frequent storage usage.
 Meanwhile, both bid-in profit $\tilde{\Pi}$ and true profit $\Pi$ of storage were higher when storage submitted the EDCR bid, which was consistent with Theorem~\ref{thm:ProfitEnergy}.
-Compared to the SoC-independent bid, the EDCR bid increased the bid-in profit of storage by 50\% to 130\%, and the true profit of storage by up to 28.1\%.
+Compared with the SoC-independent bid, the EDCR bid increased the bid-in profit of storage by 50\% to 130\%, and the true profit of storage by up to 28.1\%.

-Second, the EDCR bid achieved performance accuracy compared with the original SoC-dependent marginal cost.
-The latter was solved with MIP and shown by the yellow curve in Fig.~\ref{fig:storage profit}.
-We observed the true profit and throughput of storage under the EDCR bid were close to those under the SoC-dependent marginal cost.
+Second, the EDCR bid achieved bidding effectiveness close to the original SoC-dependent marginal cost.
+The latter was computationally expensive and solved with MIP, bringing the issue of pricing nonconvex market and storage deficits (shown in the top right panel of Fig. 3 in \cite{LiChenTong22SoC}).
+In the right panels of Fig.~\ref{fig:storage profit}, compared with the original SoC-dependent storage costs in yellow, the EDCR bid had slightly lower true storage profits and utilization throughput due to the approximation error.
 This means enforcing the EDCR condition didn't cause much loss of storage profitability in this simulation.
 Despite the significant reduction in the computational burden imposed by MIP, EDCR bids effectively approximated the true cost of storage.
-We also noticed that the Opt.
-EDCR bid (blue curve) exhibited slightly better storage profit than the general EDCR bid (green curve).
-There is no theoretical guarantee for metrics comparison between the Opt.EDCR bid and EDCR bid.
-In the additional simulations provided in Appendix \ref{sec:EMsim}, we observed that the Opt.EDCR bid improved the true storage profit compared to the EDCR bid.
+We also noticed that the Opt.EDCR bid (blue curve) exhibited slightly better storage profit than the general EDCR bid (green curve).
+Extra simulations in Appendix \ref{sec:EMsim} show parallel phenomenons.

 Third, system operation costs were reduced in EDCR bid cases because the storage's bids were closer to its true SoC-dependent marginal cost compared with the SoC-independent bid.
 For instance, when $\nu=21$, using the EDCR bid, the system cost decreased by approximately 0.3\% compared to the SoC-independent bid case.